PeishengHong/time-series-xgboost-forecasting/README.md

 # Time Series Forecasting with XGBoost

+## 📘 Overview

-This repository contains a course project focused on time series forecasting using XGBoost.
-The project follows data preprocessing, feature engineering, model training, and evaluation steps to predict future values of a time series.
+This project applies machine learning techniques to forecast hourly energy consumption using XGBoost.
+It covers data preprocessing, feature engineering, model training, and evaluation.

-## Project Overview
+## 📊 Dataset

-- Load and explore time series data
-- Handle missing values and preprocess features
-- Perform feature engineering for time series forecasting
-- Train and tune XGBoost model
-- Evaluate model performance using appropriate metrics
+The dataset used in this project is the "Hourly Energy Consumption" dataset, which contains energy usage data recorded hourly.
+The data is publicly available on Kaggle and can be accessed here: [Hourly Energy Consumption Dataset](https://www.kaggle.com/datasets/robikscube/energy-consumption).

-## Libraries Used
+## 🔧 Technologies

-- pandas
+- Python 3.x
-- numpy
+- XGBoost
-- matplotlib
+- Pandas
-- seaborn
+- NumPy
-- xgboost
+- Scikit-learn
-- scikit-learn
+- Matplotlib